When is it Appropriate to Use Vitamin Supplements?

 Check Labels: Carefully review the ingredients and vitamin amounts in each supplement.
 Avoid those with excessive doses unless specifically recommended by a healthcare provider.

-In summery:
+In summary:

 Vitamin supplements can be a valuable tool for maintaining health, particularly when dietary intake is insufficient or when specific health conditions increase the need for certain nutrients.
 However, it's essential to use them wisely, under the guidance of a healthcare provider, to avoid potential risks.
-Keep in mind, supplements are designed to enhance a healthy diet, not replace it.
+Keep in mind, that supplements are designed to enhance a healthy diet, not replace it.

 1. What dietary deficiencies might require vitamin supplements?